EvgeniyaMartynova/IR_project/Wikipedia_Data/README.md

 #Data

 This are all the data files collected from the english wikipedia.
+I used the page https://en.wikipedia.org/wiki/Category:All_disambiguation_pages as main page.
+For each letter of the alphabet I took the first 200 disambiguation pages (first page for each letter).

 ## Files
 This folder containes a file for each collected page.